 Justification of Red List Category

-This species qualifies as Vulnerable because it has a very small breeding range.
-It is known from five locations in the main Hawaiian islands, and the future of at least two are in jeopardy (Mauna Loa and West Maui).
+This species has a very small breeding range, known from five locations in the main Hawaiian islands, and the future of at least two are in jeopardy (Mauna Loa and West Maui).
 Radar surveys show that the species is declining rapidly on at least one of the other islands where it breeds (Kaua'i), and declines are probable on other islands too.
 Therefore, it is assessed as Endangered.

 Conservation Actions Underway